Participate in a Training

 9:00am - 3:30pm

-Made possible by SAMHSA, Indiana Department of Health, and LifeTime
+Made possible by SAMHSA, the Indiana Department of Health, and United Way of Franklin and Ripley Counties.

 Adult MFHA

-Made possible by SAMHSA, Indiana Department of Health, and LifeTime
+Made possible by SAMHSA, Indiana Department of Health, the Decatur County Department of Health, and the Decatur United Fund

 Upcoming MHFA Trainings